Types Riot: Aftermath

 The damages awarded to Mackenzie surprised Mary Jarvis, as she believed it was a modest amount of money.
 James Baby reprimanded Charles as he paid his son's share of the settlement.
 James FitzGibbon, a colonel in Upper Canada, solicited donations from riot supporters and government administrators.
 In 1827, Collins reported on this donation scheme and accused Maitland of donating funds.
 FitzGibbon confirmed he solicited funds but denied Maitland donated money.
 Opponents of the government speculated FitzGibbon was appointed as clerk of the Legislative Assembly and colonel of the militia as a reward for organizing this collection.
 FitzGibbon reacted to these accusations by sending a letter to the lieutenant-governor accusing Mackenzie of instigating the riot to increase his popularity and save his printing business.

-Mackenzie used the settlement to pay his creditors, buy new printing equipment and restart production of the Colonial Advocate.
-Before the riot, the newspaper was struggling financially and might have ceased operations; the settlement helped the paper stay financially feasible.
+Mackenzie used the settlement to pay his creditors, buy new printing equipment, and restart production of the Colonial Advocate.
+Before the riot, the newspaper was struggling financially and might have ceased operations; the settlement actually helped the paper stay financially feasible.
 In 1827, he published his account of the incident as The History of the Destruction of the Colonial Advocate Press.
 Mackenzie also used the settlement to fund his first campaign for a seat in the Upper Canada Legislature for the County of York in July 1828, for which he was elected.

-Jarvis was listed first as a defendant in the lawsuit and used this to promote his social status among the governing elite.
+Jarvis' name was first in the list of defendants in the lawsuit; he used this to promote his social status among the governing elite.
 He declared he was the leader of the mob and refused to talk about or publish material that damaged the reputation of the persons involved, including government administrators.
 Two years after the riot, Jarvis printed a pamphlet called A Statement of Facts Relating to the Trespass on the Printing Press in the Possession of William Lyon Mackenzie, in which he claimed to have organized the event.
 Jarvis said the riot's purpose was to preserve the power structure of Upper Canada and stop social change.
 Jarvis's publication included a sworn statement from all the defendants that government officials had no involvement in the planning or implementation of the riot.

 Newspapers that opposed Upper Canadian government officials believed the riot was another example of the government eliminating opposition to its power.
 Collins stated in the Canadian Freeman that he supported Mackenzie's settlement and denounced the riot.
 Those who supported the administration believed the rioters overreacted to Mackenzie's provocative Patrick Swift editorials.
 Robert Stanton of the Upper Canada Gazette decried the settlement Mackenzie received, believing the damage to his printing press was exaggerated.
-Most independent newspapers supported Mackenzie, and the amount awarded to him.
+Most independent newspapers supported Mackenzie, and the jury's decision on the awarded damages.